Mountain Bike Holiday FAQ

 Will the riding group suit me?

 Short answer is yes!
 We have 4 guides available for a maximum of 14 clients which means we always split our guests down into small groups to suit different ability levels.
 We usually ride in groups of 4-5, but sometimes even smaller.
 It's not unusual for someone to end up with a private guide if that's what we think it takes for you to get the most out of your holiday.
 If you come on holiday with a really big group of mates and you all want to ride together, we'll often put 2 guides with the group to keep things flowing.
+People often seem to think 14 clients means we ride as a group of 14.
+This is NEVER the case, unless people really want to!

 What flight times should I aim for?